Food-Truck-TrackR-Build-Week/back-end/README.md

 POST /api/menus/:id - restricted, adds a menuItem to the menu with the given id

-- `req.body`: `menuItemId` is required
+- `req.body`: `itemName`, `itemDescription`, and `itemPrice` are required
 - returns the updated array of the menu's menu items

+PUT /api/menus/:menuId/menuItems/:menuItemId - restricted, updates the menuItem with the given menuItemId

-DELETE /api/menus/:id - restricted, removes a menuItem from the menu with the given id
+DELETE /api/menus/:menuId/menuItems/:menuItemId - restricted, removes the menuItem with menuItemId from the menu with menuId

 - `req.body`: `menuItemId` is required
 - returns the updated array of the menu's menu items